harness/developer-hub/docs/infra-as-code-management/remote-backends/state-migration.md

 sidebar_position: 20
 ---

-Migrate and import your infrastructure state into Harness workspaces with the IaCM migration tool.
-This allows you to bulk import any local Terraform projects and grant better security, collaboration, and operational convenience with a remote backend.
+This topic describes how you can migrate and import your infrastructure state into Harness workspaces with the IaCM migration tool.
 Go to [Remote backend initialization](https://developer.harness.io/docs/infra-as-code-management/remote-backends/init-configuration) to find out how to configure your remote backend.

 ## Prerequisites